Jopro1990/Bruteforce-MD5-Hash/README.md

-# MD5-Hash-Brute-Python
-This is a python tool designed to brute-force a MD5 hash!
-I am not responsible for any damage done with this tool, it was creted for educational purposes only!

-Feel free to contact me on discord:
+# Python MD5 Hash Brute Forcer

+This Python-based tool has been developed for the explicit purpose of performing brute-force attacks on MD5 hashes.
+It is intended solely for educational purposes, aiming to foster a deeper understanding of security concepts related to cryptographic hash functions.

+Disclaimer:
+The use of this tool is at your own risk.
+The creator takes no responsibility for any misuse, damage, or consequences arising from its use.
+This tool should be employed responsibly and in compliance with applicable laws and ethical standards.

+Educational Focus:
+This project is designed to serve as a learning resource for individuals interested in cybersecurity and cryptography.
+The goal is to provide insights into the vulnerabilities associated with MD5 hashes and the importance of employing stronger hash functions for secure data protection.

+Contact:
+For inquiries or discussions related to this tool, feel free to reach out on Discord:
+6ix9e